Worm Bin Calculator

 How to Size a Worm Bin for Your Household

-The standard sizing rule for vermicomposting is 1 square foot of bin surface area per pound of weekly food waste.
-This comes from the observation that red wigglers (Eisenia fetida) work primarily at the surface of the bedding — the active feeding zone — rather than through the full depth.
-A household generating 2 lbs of food scraps per week needs at least 2 square feet of surface area (a 12×24 inch bin, or a standard 10-gallon tub).
+The sizing rule for vermicomposting is simple: 1 square foot of bin surface area per pound of weekly food waste.
+That comes from how red wigglers (Eisenia fetida) actually work — they feed mostly at the surface of the bedding, not through the full depth, so surface area matters more than volume.
+A household putting out 2 lbs of scraps a week needs at least 2 square feet (a 12×24 inch bin, or a standard 10-gallon tub, will do).

-Bin depth should be 8–12 inches.
-Deeper bins develop anaerobic zones at the bottom where worms rarely venture, can create odor problems, and reduce processing efficiency.
-For most households, a shallow, wide bin outperforms a deep, narrow one.
-If you're incorporating paper and cardboard bedding (which you should — it provides carbon, absorbs excess moisture, and improves worm comfort), add 50% to your surface area estimate.
+Depth should stay in the 8–12 inch range.
+Go deeper and you'll end up with anaerobic zones at the bottom that the worms mostly avoid — that's where odor problems start, and it drags down processing efficiency.
+For most households, a shallow, wide bin beats a deep, narrow one every time.
+And if you're mixing in paper and cardboard bedding — which you should, since it adds carbon, soaks up extra moisture, and makes the bin more comfortable for the worms — add 50% to your surface area estimate.

-Use the C:N Ratio Calculator to understand the carbon-to-nitrogen balance of the materials you're adding to your worm bin — kitchen scraps are high-nitrogen, and mixing in shredded paper or cardboard keeps the bin balanced and reduces odors.
+Our C:N Ratio Calculator can help you understand the carbon-to-nitrogen balance of what you're feeding the bin.
+Kitchen scraps run high-nitrogen, so mixing in shredded paper or cardboard keeps things balanced and cuts down on odor.

 How Much Can Worms Eat?
 The Source Disagreement

-The literature is not in agreement on red wiggler consumption rate.
-The University of Maryland Extension states that Eisenia fetida can consume their own body weight in food per day (1× rate).
-[1] Oregon State University and Clemson Extension both report 0.5× body weight per day as more typical in home bin conditions.
+The research doesn't line up cleanly on how much a red wiggler eats.
+The University of Maryland Extension says Eisenia fetida can eat its own body weight in food per day (the 1× rate).
+[1] Oregon State University and Clemson Extension both put the more typical home-bin rate at 0.5× body weight per day.
 [2]

-In practice, 1× per day represents laboratory ideal conditions with optimal temperature (72–75°F), fresh food available at all times, and a well-established population.
-Home bins with variable feeding schedules, seasonal temperature swings, and mixed-quality bedding typically see the 0.5× rate.
-The calculator offers both models — the 0.5× rate is more conservative and appropriate for sizing a new home worm bin.
+In practice, that 1× figure describes lab-ideal conditions — optimal temperature (72–75°F), fresh food always on hand, and a well-established population.
+Home bins rarely match that: feeding schedules vary, temperatures swing with the seasons, and bedding quality is mixed, so 0.5× is what most people actually see.
+The calculator gives you both models, but the 0.5× rate is the safer, more realistic choice for sizing a new home bin.

 Worm Population Growth: What to Expect

-Eisenia fetida populations can double in 60–90 days under good conditions.
-OSU and Clemson cite 60-day doubling as optimal.
-Research from the University of Alaska Fairbanks notes that home bin populations typically double in 75–90 days due to seasonal temperature variation and inconsistent feeding.
+Under good conditions, Eisenia fetida populations can double every 60–90 days.
+OSU and Clemson cite the 60-day figure as optimal.
+Research from the University of Alaska Fairbanks found home bin populations more typically double in 75–90 days, thanks to seasonal temperature swings and less consistent feeding.
 [3]

-Population growth follows a logistic curve — rapid doubling early, then slowing as the bin approaches carrying capacity.
-Worms self-regulate their reproduction to match available food supply; an overcrowded, food-limited bin will have fewer cocoons and higher mortality, naturally stabilizing the population.
-If you want more worms (for garden applications or to share), add a second bin and increase feeding.
+Growth follows a logistic curve — fast doubling early on, then a slowdown as the bin fills toward capacity.
+Worms self-regulate reproduction to match the food available; an overcrowded, food-short bin produces fewer cocoons and sees higher mortality, which naturally levels the population back out.
+Want more worms, for the garden or to share?
+Add a second bin and bump up the feeding.

 Worm Bin FAQ